 - Guns, knives, fireworks, and other weapons

-- Wireless routers (as of Fall 2011 all halls should be wireless- so no router needed!)
+- Wireless routers (All halls have wireless so no router needed!)

 - Duct tape, masking tape, nails, or thumbtacks intended for hanging wall items

 - Halogen lamps and multiple head spider lamps.
 These types of lamps are particularly prone to starting fires.
 These types of lamps are not only prone to tipping, but may readily ignite objects such as curtains, bedding, lofts, or clothes if placed under or near them.
 Please leave halogen and spider lamps at home.

 Are the residence halls air conditioned?